ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/start/licensing/force-update.markdown

 * This automatic update will be applied provided that:
   * You have an active connection to RavenDB's License Server (api.ravendb.net).
-  * Both [DisableAutoUpdate](../../server/configuration/license-configuration#license.disableautoupdate) and [DisableAutoUpdateFromApi](../../server/configuration/license-configuration#license.disableautoupdatefromapi) are set to false.
+  * [DisableAutoUpdate](../../server/configuration/license-configuration#license.disableautoupdate) is set to false.

 * If changes were made to your current license and you want to __apply immediately__,
   then you can __force the update from Studio__.